 Junior Achievement Company Program is the flagship program of Junior Achievement Kenya.
 Junior Achievement Kenya is part of the wider global Junior Achievement network, which is dedicated to empowering young people through experiential, hands-on programs which focus on entrepreneurship, work readiness, and financial literacy.

 The Junior Achievement Company Program provides Form 3 students with the opportunity to build their own businesses and in doing so realize the opportunities and realities of work and life in the 21st Century.
-Junior Achievement works with the Ministry of Education to deliver the Company Program in public secondary schools.
+Junior Achievement works with the Ministry of Education to deliver the Company Program in all public secondary schools in Kenya, targeting children aged 15-18 years old.
 The program currently operates in 253 schools across Kenya spanning low-income and middle-class districts in both urban and rural areas.

-Junior Achievement provides teacher training and a program manual to enable schools to take ownership and implement the Company Program, which is typically run as an extra-curricular club.
+Junior Achievement provides teacher training and a program manual to enable schools to take ownership and implement the Company Program, which is typically run as an extra-curricular club led by a teacher (patron).
 Volunteers serve as mentors to support implementation and provide inspiration to students.
 Many of the volunteers are program alumni who share their own Junior Achievement experiences with the students.